ni/nimi-python/docs/nifgen/functions.rst

 .. py:currentmodule:: nifgen

-.. function:: adjust_sample_clock_relative_delay(adjustment_time)

-    Delays (or phase shifts) the Sample Clock, which delays the generated signal.
-Delaying the Sample Clock can be useful when synchronizing the output of multiple modules or when intentionally phase shifting the output relative to a fixed reference, such as the PLL Reference Clock.

-    Adjustment time can be positive or negative, but it must be less than or equal to the Sample Clock period.
-The delay takes effect immediately after this function is called.
-To delay an external Sample Clock, use the :py:data:`nifgen.SAMPLE\_CLOCK\_ABSOLUTE\_DELAY` attribute.

-    :param adjustment_time:

-        Specifies the amount of time to adjust the Sample Clock delay.

-        **Units**: Seconds

-        **Default Value**: 0

-    :type adjustment_time: float

 .. function:: allocate_named_waveform(waveform_name, waveform_size)

     Specifies the size of a named waveform up front so that it can be